What is an AA Degree?

 By following the guidelines outlined in the framework, a student can complete the first two years of college without committing to a particular four-year university.
 With advance planning, the student can avoid having to repeat a course with similar content and can save both time and money.

-There are no special admission requirements for this program.
+There are no special admission requirements for these programs.
 However, students who require remedial course work in reading, writing, or math to qualify them to enroll in General Education courses will require additional time to finish the program.

 Two years (four semesters), completing 60-61 hours.
 Developmental work or taking less than 15 hours per semester will require a longer program time.
 Summer courses, dual credit courses while in high school, or taking more than 15 hours per semester will shorten program time.